 - Prepare a list of the customizations you want.
 Be as specific as possible and include links to API documentation that your web developer can reference.

 - Give the list to your web developer, who will customize the Web Widget by modifying the HTML of your website.

 Here’s some important information to help developers navigate the Web Widget API documentation on the Zendesk developer site.

-Updated, organized developer docs—We’ve also reorganized the Web Widget API developer documentation to make it easier to find the command or setting you’re looking for.
+Updated, organized developer docs and API syntax—The Web Widget API syntax has changed, and we’ve also reorganized the Web Widget API developer documentation to make it easier to find the command or setting you’re looking for.
 The documentation is now organized by product channel (Help Center, Tickets, Chat and Talk) or by core settings and commands.
 For more information, see the developer documentation for the Web Widget API.